monome/docs/grid/studies/python/index.md

 Here we send a new LED update per key event.
 Since `s` is either 0 or 1, when we multiply it by 15 we get off or full brightness.
 We set the LED location according to the position incoming key press, `x` and `y`.

-You'll notice this isn't very efficient, however -- the animation is sluggish as you press more keys.
-This is expected for this style of scripting, where we address the LEDs individually and directly.
+If we're simply interested in displaying presses, this is fine enough.
+But for scripts where we want to display more layers of information, this directly-address-each-LED style isn't very efficient.
 Let's improve it in the next section!

-## 2. Further {#2}
+## 2. Further {#2-further}

 Now we'll show how basic grid applications are developed by creating a step sequencer.
 We will add features incrementally: